 - 1. A minimum of 60 credits at Level 3 or higher on the National Qualifications Framework. - 2.
 A minimum of 14 credits at Level 3 or higher in three subjects from the approved subject list. - 3.
 A minimum of 10 Literacy credits at Level 2 or higher (offered from a range of Level 2 and 3 subjects on the National Qualifications Framework); of which 5 credits must be in Reading and 5 credits must be in Writing.
 The literacy credits will be selected from a schedule of approved Achievement Standards and Unit Standards. - 4.
-A minimum of 10 Numeracy credits at Level 1 or higher (offered from a range of Level 1 subjects on the National Qualifications Framework).
+20 credits from the literacy/numeracy co-requisite.